Deborah Harkness

-Deborah Harkness (born 1965) is an American scholar and novelist, best known as an historian and as the author of the All Souls Trilogy, which consists of The New York Times best-selling novel A Discovery of Witches and its sequels Shadow of Night and The Book of Life.
-Her latest book is Time's Convert, both an origin story of the trilogy's Marcus Whitmore character, set in the American War of Independence and the French Revolution, and a sequel to the All Souls Trilogy.
+Deborah Harkness (born 1965) is an American scholar and novelist, best known as a historian and as the author of the All Souls Trilogy, which consists of The New York Times best-selling novel A Discovery of Witches and its sequels Shadow of Night and The Book of Life.
+Her latest book is The Black Bird Oracle, a sequel to the All Souls Trilogy.

 Early life

 Born in 1965, Harkness grew up near Philadelphia, Pennsylvania, the daughter of an American-born father and a British-born mother.
 She is a graduate of Mount Holyoke College (B.A., 1986), Northwestern University (M.A., 1990), and the University of California, Davis (Ph.D., 1994).
-Harkness also studied abroad at Oxford University.
-She is a well-regarded historian of science and medicine, as well as having studied alchemy, magic and the occult.
+Harkness also studied in England at Oxford University.
+She is a well-regarded historian of science and medicine, as well as having taught courses about the history of magic and science.